Intent

 In addition to music lessons which are planned in line with the expectations and standards of the National Curriculum, we offer a range of extra-curricular music clubs.
 Although these vary according to demand and needs, we currently have a School Choir and an Instrumental Ensemble.

-Provision for learning Violin, Viola, Cello, Guitar, Flute, Clarinet, Guitar and Keyboard is also provided, for Key Stage 2 pupils, by our local music Hub, Northumberland Music service, as well as some private music teachers.
+Provision for learning Violin, Guitar, Trumpet, Trombone, French Horn, Flute, Clarinet, Guitar and Keyboard is also provided, for Key Stage 2 pupils, by our local music Hub, Northumberland Music service, as well as some private music teachers.
 Parents are required to pay for these lessons, but our school provides financial support for FSM pupils.